kvalle/writings/original-lisp.md

 ### Evaluating `quote`

-The next form is `quote`, which incredibly easy to implement.
-All we need to do is simply to return whatever the argument to `quote` was *without* evaluating it first.
+The next form is `quote`, which is incredibly easy to implement: all we need to do is simply to return whatever the argument was, *without* evaluating it first.

 ```python
 def quote(exp):